-The downsides about this trip were I wasn't able to stay long to enjoy the cities that I was visiting and also the trip turned out to be quite rush.
+The downsides about this trip were I wasn't able to stay longer to enjoy the cities that I was visiting and also the trip turned out to be quite rush.

 My flight route